 Many people don't realize that there is a wide variety of groups that call themselves Druids that have different ways of “doing Druidry” and then are puzzled by conflicting information about what Druids “do” or “don’t do.”
 This class is my attempt to clarify some of the differences and similarities among some prominent Druid groups and lessen the confusion.
 This class will present an overview of six modern Druid groups including: the Order of Bards, Ovates and Druids (OBOD), the British Druid Order (BDO), the Ancient Order of Druids in America (AODA), the Reformed Druids of North America (RDNA), Ar nDraiocht Fein (ADF) and the Henge of Keltria.
 I chose these groups because, with one exception, they are fairly well-known and they are good representatives of the range of spiritually-oriented Druid groups that are out there.
 Today, we will explore the histories, the organizational philosophies, beliefs, and guiding principles, the ways these organizations are structured, membership and training programs, and some comparisons of ritual for each of these groups.

-I am a member of three of the groups I will be discussing (an active member of OBOD, a “becoming-more-active” member of ADF and a rather inactive member of the Henge of Keltria) and have participated in a number of meetings, workshops and rituals with a local ADF grove before I joined ADF.
+I am a member of two of the groups I will be discussing (an active member of OBOD and a rather inactive member of the Henge of Keltria) and have participated in a number of meetings, workshops and rituals with a local ADF grove.
 So I have some first hand knowledge of several of these groups and I also gathered information from the groups’ web sites, published books and articles by prominent members of these groups and from discussions on various druid-oriented message boards and forums.

 What Is Druidry?
 What Is Druidism?